CinarIoan/RealSenseExamples/README.md

  For Windows it's simple and straight forward.
  You can install the Intel SDK software from [Intel website](www.intelrealsense.com/sdk-2/)

+Prerequisites:
+ Some necessaty packages (by the time of writing - 04.2020) work only on Python versions lower than 3.7.
+ Therefore a python 3.6 would work fine.

+In order to work with the RealSense camera, using Python, we need 2 most important libraries: **librealsense2** and **pyrealsense**
+With Python 3.6 you can install them using:
+$ pip install librealsense2
+$ pip install pyrealsense

+Details about **librealsense2** can be found [here](https://github.com/IntelRealSense/librealsense) Details about **pyrealsense** can be found [here](https://pypi.org/project/pyrealsense/)

 <h3>Installation on Linux as well Raspbian OS</h3>

  Installing the packages:

 Add Intel server to the list of repositories :